mikeobrien/FubuMVC.Swank/README.md

 Customize
 ------------

-Swank allows you to define you own conventions and [create your own UI](#custom-ui).
+Swank allows you to define your own conventions and even [create your own UI](#custom-ui).

 #### Conventions